-At A level, the OCR Classical Civilisation course allows a more in-depth exploration of the history, culture and literature of the Greeks (Homer's Odyssey, and Athenian theatre) and Romans (the collapse of the republic, and Virgil's Aeneid), as well as an understanding of how these two cultures interacted with and built on the achievements of the broader classical Mediterranean.
+At A level, the OCR Classical Civilisation course allows a more in-depth exploration of the history, culture and literature of the Greeks with a focus on Homer's Odyssey, and Athenian theatre.
+We also analyse the political aspect of the Romans, more specifically the collapse of the Late Republic, for the literature aspect we study Virgil's Aeneid.
+As well as an understanding of how these two cultures interacted with and built on the achievements of the broader classical Mediterranean.

-Mr S. Dobson - Subject Leader for Classics
+Miss F. Harrison - Subject Leader for Classics